ManmeetxMann/OPN-Technologies/README.md

 # OPN Platform Services

-> Services for the OPN Plaform
+> Services for the OPN Plaform that are used by the iOS and Android Apps

 ## About

-### Overview
+### Philosophy

-TBD....
+The following are important elements to the engineering principles of the OPN Platform:

+- Anonyimity and Privacy First Design
+- Mobile Wallet
+    - Store all PII (personally identifialble information) and PHI (personal health information)
+    - For now all data is kept indefinitely however soon there'll be a wipe of data
+- Cloud "Agents"
+    - Contains tokens
+- TDD (Test Driven Development)
+    - All classes must have unit tests using Jest
+    - All services must have stub-based tests at the interface

 ### Architecture

 The services are architected into service groupings which are intended to be separately hosted cloud-based applicatons.
 The following services are available for the OPN platform:

 | Service | Package | Description |
 |---------|:-----------:|:-----------:|